 - Represents APU in external contact with past and future donors, funding organizations, and potential donor and supporting organizations.

-- Expands APU’s donor base through the development of new fundraising programs, the growth of existing fundraising programs, and the identification and cultivation of new prospects.
+- Expand APU’s donor base through the development of new fundraising programs, the growth of existing fundraising programs, and the identification and cultivation of new prospects.

-- Develops and implements strategies, methods, and activities to ensure proper acknowledgement, recognition, and stewardship of all gifts.
+- Develop and implement strategies, methods, and activities to ensure proper acknowledgment, recognition, and stewardship of all gifts.

-- Evaluates the effectiveness of all development programs and securing gifts at various levels.
+- Evaluate the effectiveness of all development programs and secure gifts at various levels.

-- Maintains development databases and prepare monthly fund-raising reports for the President and Board Advancement Committee.
+- Maintains development databases and prepares monthly fund-raising reports for the President and Board Advancement Committee.

 Marketing and Communications

-- Supervises communications and marketing staff, collaborating with colleagues to promote and maintain the visibility of the University in Anchorage and the larger Alaska community.
+- Coordinates with communications and marketing staff, collaborating with colleagues to promote and maintain the visibility of the University in Anchorage and the larger Alaska community.

 - Facilitates timely, accurate, and creative marketing and communications services to University departments such as Admissions, Development and Alumni Relations, and the President’s Office.

-- Provides strategic vision to the cultivation of external support through grants, contracts, and other sponsored activities.
+- Provides strategic vision for the cultivation of external support through grants, contracts, and other sponsored activities.

 - Works with the President, Provost, and other members of the APU community to ensure coordination of efforts to cultivate and acknowledge external funding.